 - Has cSCC that is either metastatic defined as disseminated disease, and/or

-unresectable disease that is not curable by surgery, radiation, or systemic therapy.
+unresectable disease that is not curable by surgery or radiation.

 - Has histologically-confirmed cSCC as the primary site of malignancy (metastatic skin